maxodsbjerg/ScalableReadingOfStructuredData/20220117_PHedits_scalable-reading-of-structured-data.md

 1. Using one of Twitter’s APIs, e.g. their freely available so-called "Essential" API which we used to retrieve the dataset used in the example (see more about APIs this section to the [Introduction to Populating a Website with API Data](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data#what-is-application-programming-interface-api)).
 This link will take you to [Twitter's API options](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api)
 2. Using the [Beginner's Guide to Twitter Data](https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data) from the Programming Historian.
 But rather than choosing a CSV output, choose a JSON.

+In R, you work with packages, each adding numerous functionalities to the core functions of R. In this example the relevant packages are the following: rtweet, tidyverse, lubridate and jsonlite.
+To install packages in R see this section of lesson [Basic Text Processing in R](https://programminghistorian.org/en/lessons/basic-text-processing-in-r#package-set-up).
+To use the packages in R they have to be loaded with the `library()` function as below:

+    library(rtweet)
+    library(tidyverse)
+    library(lubridate)
+    library(jsonlite)

 To follow the coding examples, make sure you have installed and loaded the following packages in R: